jdisset/biocomp/README.md

 # biocomp

-Core model and training/design code for the biocompiler.
+Core framework and training/design code for the biocompiler.

-More details to come once the paper is out.